 Where you can go for support

-Check out Kina Trust.
-This has information and advice for the families of people who use drugs and alcohol and are experiencing problems because of it.
+- Kina Trust has information and advice for the families of people who use drugs and alcohol and are experiencing problems because of it.
 You can read about or watch videos of the experiences of others who are in a similar situation to you.

-For more information on what support may be available near you, check out Health Point.
+For more information on what support may be available near you, see Health Point.

-Talking with supportive people can help.
+It can also be helpful to check in with people who care about you.
 This doesn’t have to be a serious conversation.
 It can help you feel connected to other people and see a different point of view.